 Of course you may have some ideas on how to reuse them yourself.
 Gardeners often hang them up in their vegetable patches because the light reflections frighten off birds.
 They could also make an interesting mobile for a baby's room.

-This article demonstrates some magnificently artistic ways to reuse unwanted CDs.
+Here are some magnificently artistic and creative ways to reuse unwanted CDs.

 And you could, of course, use them to decorate a suit.
 The record 'Pop Muzic' by 'M', originally released in 1979 was remixed in 1989 and when lead singer Robin Scott appeared on Top Of The Pops he wore a suit completely covered in CDs.
 Check out the video below.
 Must have weighed a ton